1 Nez Perce Tribe, Department of Fisheries Resources Management, P.O. Box 365, Lapwai, Idaho, 83540, USA

 Figure 1.2: Current status of natural-origin Snake River spring/summer Chinook Salmon relative to the quasi-extinction threshold (QET) and Columbia Basin Partnership goals.

-Estimated slope parameters for natural-origin Snake River spring/summer Chinook Salmon abundance trends indicate an average annual decline of 6% for the last 10-years.
+Estimated slope parameters for natural-origin Snake River spring/summer Chinook Salmon abundance trends indicate an average annual growth rate of approximately 0% for the last 10-years, however, considerable variability exists across major population groups.

-Figure 1.3: Estimated slope parameters for natural-origin Snake River spring/summer Chinook Salmon abundance trends indicate an average annual decline of 6% for the last 10-years.
+Figure 1.3: Estimated slope parameters for natural-origin Snake River spring/summer Chinook Salmon abundance trends indicate an average annual growth rate of approximately 0% for the last 10-years, however, considerable variability exists across major population groups.

 1.2 Summer Steelhead